The Songwriter's Desk Issue N° · Apr 2026

-Printable templates you can download, print, and fill in.
-Plus a curated directory of the publishing administrators, performing rights organisations, and collection societies every working songwriter should know about.
+Printable templates you can download, print, and fill in by hand.
+Plus a curated directory of the publishing administrators and collection societies every working songwriter should know about.

 Blank PDFs designed to be printed and signed by hand.
 Keep them in a folder, a Dropbox, or tape them to your studio wall.